jpdevries/eureka/README.md

 Don't forget to [browse the Wiki](https://github.com/jpdevries/eureka/wiki) for [more information on the REST API](https://github.com/jpdevries/eureka/wiki/REST-API), [patterns](https://github.com/jpdevries/eureka/wiki/Patterns), [screenshots](https://github.com/jpdevries/eureka/wiki/Screenshots) and&nbsp;more.

 ## 🍻 Support
-The Eureka Media Browser is provided free as in beer.
+The Eureka Media Browser and supporting resources are provided free as in&nbsp;beer.
 [Gratuities are accepted through Square&nbsp;Cash](https://cash.me/$MarkupTips).

 ## Powered By 🚀